itsluminous/EasyEncryption/README.md

 Try out the tool at : https://easyencryption.onrender.com/
 **Note** that first launch might take a minute, subsequent runs will be instant.

+# Features
+- This application uses [Fernet key](https://cryptography.io/en/latest/fernet/) for encryption and decryption which ensures that data cannot be manipulated or read without the key.
+- The tech stack is Python (with flask for web application)
+- This repo has proper test coverage, CI/CD pipelines and docker packages published to container registry.

 # Local Setup
 ### Using docker
 - Ensure that you have [docker](https://docs.docker.com/get-docker/) installed and running.